 Working with influencers is easier than it ever has before!
 If you don’t want to reach out directly to an influencer, you can sign up for multiple different websites that connect you with potential partnerships.
 The benefit of these websites is that you are connected with influencers who are willing to promote your product and have the target audience that you want.

 Running a small business costs money.
-On top of that, you are running specific marketing operations that also cost money.
-There are a few things you need to consider when taking into account operational costs for your business:
+Moreover, you are running specific marketing operations that also cost money.
+There are a few things you need to consider when considering operational costs for your business:

-When creating your marketing budget, you have to take into account every item that you may need to run your marketing sector.
+When creating your marketing budget, you have to consider every item that you may have to run your marketing sector.
 Although they may seem like minuscule costs at first, they can add up over time.